 Chat with your peers.
 Not all sources of salary comparison, like Glassdoor, can be reliable.
 Start the conversation with peers in your field for more understanding of salary range.

 Take into account the size of the company and scope of the role.
 Companies of varying sizes may have common role titles, but that doesn’t mean the scope of work is the same.

 A director at a 50-person startup is completely different than a director at a thousand-person company.
 While they have the same title, it doesn’t necessarily mean they’re going to command the same salary.

 How do you go about exploring multiple offers?

-- It’s okay to set expectations.
-Let the recruiter know you'd like some time to decide on the offer, especially if you're still exploring other opportunities.
+It’s okay to set expectations.
+Let the recruiter know that you’d like some time to decide on the offer, especially if you’re still exploring other opportunities.

 To receive additional helpful guidance and tips, sign up for M13’s newsletter here.